Johnson-TONG/CreditCard-Service/README.md

 # CreditCard-Service
-Credit Card Service with ServiceStack
+Credit Card Service with ServiceStack Framework.
+The CreditCard-Service can supply credit-card validation, but supplying credit-card number to the service.